ImDuck42/Live2D-Viewer/README.md

 - **Multi‑Model Support**
   * Load and manage multiple Live2D models simultaneously on the canvas.

 - **Touch & Mouse Controls**
   * Pinch‑to‑zoom, drag, and click on hit areas to trigger motions and expressions.

 - **Dynamic UI Panel**
   * Toggle and control model parameters (motions, expressions, hit‑area visualizations) via a responsive sidebar.

 - **Responsive Design**
   * Works on both desktop and mobile devices with adaptive layouts.

 - **Changelog Modal**
   * Built‑in “What’s New” modal (glassmorphism style) that dynamically loads your latest updates.

+- **File Explorer**
+  * Live2D Viewer has an inbuild GH-Repo Explorer to directly look through many hosted Live2d models.

 - **No Frameworks**
   * Only uses the official Live2D Cubism libraries plus vanilla JS — no frameworks required.